11ty/eleventy-plugin-vite/README.md

 ## Related Community Work

-* [`slinkity` by @Holben888](https://slinkity.dev/): a much deeper and more comprehensive integration with Vite!
+* [`slinkity`](https://slinkity.dev/) by @Holben888: a much deeper and more comprehensive integration with Vite!
 Offers partial hydration and can use shortcodes to render framework components in Eleventy!
-* [`vite-plugin-eleventy` by @Snugug](https://www.npmjs.com/package/vite-plugin-eleventy) uses Eleventy as Middleware in Vite (instead of the post-processing approach used here)
+* [`vite-plugin-eleventy`](https://www.npmjs.com/package/vite-plugin-eleventy) by @Snugug: uses Eleventy as Middleware in Vite (instead of the post-processing approach used here)

 ## Eleventy Housekeeping